A Heritage Lottery Fund project with

 The Picture House Project aims to preserve the historic ticket booth, while the day-to-day function of a box office may be moved to a more suitable location.

-Sign up & follow our progress
+Sign up & follow

 To keep up to date with the latest news and events relating to the project, including upcoming consultation and fundraising opportunities – please join our dedicated mailing list.